Lions take Hutchinson at No. 2, trade up to take Williams

 ALLEN PARK, Mich.
-(AP) — Aidan Hutchinson surprised his mother with a gift on draft day before the Detroit Lions made his wish come true.
+(AP) — Aidan Hutchinson surprised his mother with a gift on draft day and then the Detroit Lions made his wish come true.

 The Lions grabbed the talented Michigan defensive end with the No. 2 pick in the NFL draft Thursday night, barely using its allotted five minutes to address a desperate need with a hometown star who was the runner-up for the Heisman Trophy this past season.